MetanoKid/toy-game-architecture/README.md

 With this, we can even define *archetype-hierarchies*.
 When a component tries to access a property in its data, we'll first look for it in the data defined in the level file, then in each subsequent archetype until the end of the hierarchy.

+That means we can have an Archetypes file which looks like this:

+    ArchetypeName : [Parent Archetype]
+        Graphics
+            model ModelFile.fbx

+    Parent Archetype : [Grandparent Archetype]
+        AI
+            type Aggressive
+            behaviour Soldier
+        Perception
+            type Enemy
+            threshold 0.3

+    Grandparent Archetype : Entity Type Alpha
+        Physics
+            type capsule
+            radius 0.8
+            height 2.0

+And then have a `Level` in which we define entities:

+    Entity 1 : [ArchetypeName]

+    Entity 2 : [ArchetypeName]
+        Graphics
+            model Grunt.fbx

 For the next feature I'll quote one of the teachers at my Master's Degree: *There's no better message than a function call*.
-Sending messages tends to introduce extra processing and, in our approach, one-frame delay between a message is emitted and it's processed.
-Although it has some nice features like avoiding immediate infinite loops, it has some bad ones like not being able to get a direct response from a message we've sent (asking for a position, the radius of a collider, ...).
+Sending messages tends to introduce extra processing and, in our approach, a one-frame delay between a message is emitted and it's processed.
+Although it has some nice features like avoiding immediate infinite loops and processing everything `in bulk`, it has some bad ones like not being able to get a direct response from a message we've sent (asking for a position, the radius of a collider, ...).

 For this, we'll provide a mechanism so components can ask for a pointer to another component from any entity (if it exists), and then execute its functions right away.
 This introduces coupling, but it's a nice feature to be explored.
 Also, some commercial game engines provide both mechanisms (messaging and function calls).

-Last, but not least, the last feature in this toy game architecture.
+And finally, the last feature in this toy game architecture.
 In game development we always strive to minimize the amount of time it takes to perform any operation (more importantly, empty ones).
 We've already seen how we've transformed our components so they aren't called at all if they don't want any message.
 This time we're introducing a way of enabling/disabling components individually.
 That way, we don't need to turn off an entity but just some of its components.

 ## Cloning and running